Bukit Panjang Government High School: History

 The ECA block was completed in June 1976 and was officially opened by Chai Chong Yi, Senior Minister of State for Education.
 In 1979, the school started an audio-corner and SELP classes to help students improve their English proficiency.

 The school band also won the prestigious gold medal award and the Mace of Honour at the 1979 and 1983 Inter-School Band Competitions.

+The school military band which was combined with Teck Whye Secondary School, separated into an individual band.
+The school band has since converted into a concert band.
+The band obtained an Accomplishment in the 2025 Singapore Youth Festival.

 In the 1980s, English streams were adopted nationwide.
 BPGHS worked on improving the standard of English in the school, which seen by the percentage of GCE Ordinary Level passes in English increasing from below 50% to 98% in 1995.
 Education Minister Lee Yock Suan announced in 1993 that the school was one of the six schools to be granted autonomous status in 1994 and that it would be offering Higher Chinese and Higher Malay from 1995.

 In 1993, the school moved from its old premises at Jalan Teck Whye to its present site at 7 Choa Chu Kang Avenue 4.
 The new school building was officially opened on 15 July 1995 by Low Seow Chay, Member of Parliament for Choa Chu Kang SMC.
 The school moved to a holding site between November 2006 and 2 January 2009 located at 38 Teck Whye Crescent as the campus at Choa Chu Kang was being upgraded under the Ministry of Education's PRIME scheme.